 15. Give Your Employees the Gift of Health

-For many years, gym memberships have been a popular way to show employees’ we appreciate them.
-But with the lockdowns in place, many aren’t able to use them.
+For many years, gym memberships have been a popular way to show employees we appreciate them.
+However, this might not be the right solution for all employees.

 A study has shown that three in four Americans have gained over 16 pounds since March.
-This not only potentially puts them at risk for coronavirus complications, it also takes a toll on their overall well-being.
+This not only potentially puts them at risk for other health concerns, but it also takes a toll on their overall well-being.

 Investing in digital well-being programs can help your employees take control of their physical health and be more inclusive than a gym membership.
 It also shows them you value more than their physical health but their overall well-being.

 For more information on how to engage remote workers, check out our infographic on remote work non-negotiables below:

 You May Also Like

 These Related Stories